Das römische Badegebäude, 1. Jh. N. Chr.Foto: www.be.ch/archaeologie

 The area of the city of Bern was already inhabited in the Iron Age (after 800 BC) and during the Roman occupation (15 BC – 400 AD).
 The small informative exhibition shows the remains of this history on the Enge peninsula (Engehalbinel).

 Since the Iron Age, several Celtic tribes have lived in the Swiss Mittelland.
 These tribes shared the Celtic culture but were not politically united.
 The Helvetians were the largest tribe in this area.
-The oppidum walls from the second and first century BC are still partly preserved and accessible.
+The oppidum walls from the second and first centuries BC are still partly preserved and accessible.

-In the first century AD, during the Roman occupation, the settlement started to look more and more like a typical Roman town, a vicus.
+Around 15 BC, the area became part of the Roman Empire.
+However, before the conquest, there were already trade contacts.
+In the first century AD, during the Roman occupation, the settlement began to resemble a typical Roman town, known as a vicus.

-It was not until 1191 that Duke Berchtold of Zähringen (1160-1218) founded Bern.
+It was not until 1191 that Duke Berchtold of Zähringen (1160-1218) founded the city of Bern.

 (Source and more information: www.be.ch/archaeologie).